Do I need to create a category if my opportunity is for a one-time event?

 • How do I create a new category?

 Go to Add Opportunity > In step 1/6 click Category > In the pop-up click Create category: 1.
 Select a theme or upload a photo You must add a title to your theme if you upload a custom photo.
-The minimum image size must be 400 x 200 pixels. ...
+The minimum image size must be 400 x 200 pixels.
+If you ...